 The preceding code creates and returns a Locator object with the selectors for both login and password passed as arguments.

 Within the Locator API, various methods such as type() can be used to interact with the elements.
 The type() method types a text to an input field.

-As explained previously, the k6 API is synchronous.
-However, since many browser operations happen asynchronously, and in order to follow the Playwright API more closely, we are working on migrating most xk6-browser methods to be asynchronous as well.
+Since many browser operations happen asynchronously, and to follow the Playwright API more closely, we are working on migrating most of the browser module methods to be asynchronous as well.

 To avoid timing errors or other race conditions in your script, if you have actions that load up a different page, you need to make sure that you wait for that action to finish before continuing.

 The preceding code uses Promise.all() to wait for the two promises to be resolved before continuing.
 Since clicking the submit button causes page navigation, page.waitForNavigation() is needed because the page won't be ready until the navigation completes.
 This is required because there can be a race condition if these two actions don't happen simultaneously.

 Then, you can use check from the k6 API to assert the text content of a specific element.
 Finally, you close the page and the browser.

 Run both browser-level and protocol-level tests in a single script